Climate change in Nepal

-Climate change in Nepal is a major problem for Nepal as it is one of the most vulnerable countries to the effects of climate change.
-Globally, Nepal is ranked fourth, in terms of vulnerability to climate change.
+Globally, Nepal is ranked fourth in terms of vulnerability to climate change.
 Floods spread across the foothills of the Himalayas and bring landslides, leaving tens of thousands of houses and vast areas of farmland and roads destroyed.
 In the 2020 edition of Germanwatch's Climate Risk Index, it was judged to be the ninth hardest-hit nation by climate calamities during the period 1999 to 2018.
 Nepal is a least developed country, with 28.6 percent of the population living in multidimensional poverty.
 Analysis of trends from 1971 to 2014 by the Department of Hydrology and Meteorology (DHM) shows that the average annual maximum temperature has been increasing by 0.056 °C per year.
 Precipitation extremes are found to be increasing.
 A national-level survey on the perception-based survey on climate change reported that locals accurately perceived the shifts in temperature but their perceptions of precipitation change did not converge with the instrumental records.
 Data reveals that more than 80 percent of property loss due to disasters is attributable to climate hazards, particularly water-related events such as floods, landslides and glacial lake outburst floods (GLOFs).

 The floods of 2018 spread across the foothills of the Himalayas and brought landslides.
 They have left tens of thousands of houses and vast areas of farmland and roads destroyed.
 Nepal experienced flash floods and landslides in August, 2018 across the southern border, amounting to US$600 million in damages.
 There are reports of land which was once used for growing vegetables, and has become barren.
 Yak herders struggle to find grazing patches for their animals.
 Scientists have found that rising temperatures could spread malaria and dengue to new areas of the Himalayas, where mosquitoes have started to appear in the highlands.